Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Summary and outlook

 \section{Summary and outlook}

 In summary we have studied the grand potential and the phase transition in the thermal quark system with a finite volume under the spatially inhomogeneous background field.
 By varying the spatial configuration of the inhomogeneous background the scattering phase shift for the different partial wave has been numerically calculated in the corresponding inhomogeneous background at a certain small spatial volume of the system.
 It is found that when the bound state is formed in the thermal system the density of states of momentum will be substantially modified by the scattering phase shift of the corresponding partial wave.
 As a result the first order phase transition in the system with the given volume has been weakened remarkably and even turned into the crossover.
 However with the system volume increasing the quantum corrections in the inhomogeneous background will decrease.
-At sufficient large volume of the system the quantum corrections from the inhomogeneous background can be neglected.
+At sufficiently large volume of the system the quantum corrections from the inhomogeneous background can be neglected.

-It should be reminded that the result here may be model dependent.
-The FL model is only an effective model and lacks chiral symmetry.
-The chiral phase transition could not be discussed in this model.
-So the interesting problems are how the scattering phase shift in the chiral models can be calculated in a spherical system with an inhomogeneous background and how the chiral phase transition will be modified by the inhomogeneous background with the possible bound states emerged.
-In the future study we will use chiral models like the linear sigma model or the NJL model to address these issues.
+It should be noted that the result here may be model dependent.
+The different model parameters or approximation schemes may quantitatively modify the numerical results of our discussion.
+However the basic physical features and conclusions here will not be changed.
+Additionally the FL model is only a simple phenomenological model and lacks chiral symmetry.
+The chiral phase transition could not be studied in this model.
+Some outstanding questions after this study include how the scattering phase shift in the chiral models can be calculated in a spherical system with an inhomogeneous background and how the chiral phase transition will be modified by the inhomogeneous background with the possible bound states emerged.
+Future studies will use chiral models like the linear sigma model or the Nambu-Jona-Lasinio model to address these issues.